the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-hardware.md

 #### Hardware design and licenses

 This consists of the actual hardware elements of the project and utilising a license like a CERN OHL would be appropriate.
-This element consists of the functional parts of the “product”.
+This element consists of the functional parts of the "product".
 In general, functional parts of an invention could be protected by a patent, but in our context the Open Hardware Licenses play that role.

 Since a patent has to be specifically applied for and given by the patent office of the country, the aspects that the open hardware licence actually protects can be uncertain.